 Again, and we cannot stress this enough, make sure you research what to feed your frog based on their species.
 You also need to know how often to feed your frog as well, which also depends on species.
 There are some frogs that are very active and need to eat more often than others, whereas other frogs that are more sedentary and don’t need to eat as often.
 That’s why it is so crucial to understanding what the specific species of frog needs.

 While different frog species need different diets there are some things you should never feed your frog.
 Frogs only eat meat, so do not serve them fruits or veggies (no matter how delicious you might think they are).
 Also, do not feed them table scraps and human food or food that is meant for other animals.
 Make sure that the insects and prey you give your frog are sized appropriately and are not bigger than your frog.
 If they eat something that is too big they could get a blockage in their intestine and die, which is probably something you should try to avoid.

 Lastly, do not feed the frog insects that you have caught in the wild.
 Those bugs could be carrying around insecticide and other poisons that could be toxic to your frog.

 What your frog should drink

 Yes, frogs need water just like we do to survive.
-But, frogs don’t actually drink like humans do.
+But, frogs don’t actually drink as humans do.
 Frogs go through a process called osmosis, meaning they “drink” the water through their skin to stay hydrated.
 That means that their habitat needs to have a fresh, and clean, supply of water for them.
 The water will need to be de-chlorinated (which can be done by picking up water de-chlorinators at the pet store).
-You can give your frog water through keeping the tank wet and humid so that your pet has just enough water to stay hydrated and healthy.
+You can give your frog water by keeping the tank wet and humid so that your pet has just enough water to stay hydrated and healthy.

 Overall, frogs are great pets who are decently easy to maintain but provide you with a lot of fun.
 The most important thing about a frog is to understand the care that each breed needs so you can ensure your frog lives a happy life with you.